 Porsche already has.

 The Porsche Taycan is the first production electric vehicle to use a multi-speed gearbox.
-Like dual motor Tesla vehicles, the Taycan has one motor on each axle and its front motor has just one gear.
-However, the rear motor has a transmission with two gears, shifted automatically.
+Like dual motor Tesla vehicles, the Taycan has one motor on each axle, and its front motor has just one gear.
+However, the rear motor has a transmission with two gears that are shifted automatically.

-“First gear is mainly used in Sport or Sport Plus driving modes.
+According to a Porsche press release about the Taycan’s powertrain, first gear is mainly used in Sport or Sport Plus driving modes.
 Launch control is also available in these modes.
-The transmission remains in first gear for a relatively long time, then shifts into second gear with a shift overboost,” wrote Porsche in a press release about the Taycan’s powertrain.
+The transmission remains in first gear for a relatively long time, then shifts into second gear with a shift overboost.

-We’ve had a chance to drive the Taycan and the feeling of an electric vehicle shifting gears is something to get used to.
+We’ve had a chance to drive the Taycan here at Current Automotive and the feeling of an electric vehicle shifting gears is something to get used to.
 It’s fun to feel the kick down and a burst of speed, but it does slightly detract from the absolute smoothness you’re used to experiencing from an electric vehicle.

 That said, the transmission delivers performance.
 It has insane acceleration off the line, sustained acceleration into higher speeds, and a high top speed for an electric vehicle.

-In July 2019, ZF, a German auto parts builder, announced they had developed a new electric powertrain concept consisting of an electric motor and a two-speed automatic gearbox in one unit.
-They could potentially make this part available for any automaker to buy and plug-in to an electric vehicle design, just like they have with their 8HF eight-speed automatic transmission that is used in everything from Volkswagens and BMWs, to Jeeps, RAM trucks and Aston Martins.
+In July 2019, ZF, a German auto parts builder, announced it had developed a new electric powertrain concept consisting of an electric motor and a two-speed automatic gearbox in one unit.
+The company could potentially make this part available for any automaker to buy and plug in to an electric vehicle design, just like it has with its 8HF eight-speed automatic transmission that is used in everything from Volkswagens and BMWs to Jeeps, RAM trucks and Aston Martins.

-Of course, they brag about bringing the same benefits Porsche’s transmission offers to other vehicles.
+Of course, ZF brags about bringing the same benefits Porsche’s transmission offers to other vehicles.

-“Until now, with electric motors, vehicle manufacturers have had to choose between high initial torque and top speed,” said Bert Hellwig, a head in ZF’s E-Mobility program in the 2019 press release.
+“Until now, with electric motors, vehicle manufacturers have had to choose between high initial torque and top speed,” said Bert Hellwig, a head in ZF’s E-Mobility program in a 2019 press release.

 The concept features a 140 kilowatt electric motor and gear shifts that take place at approximately 43 miles per hour, but ZF says more powerful motors could be used.
-They don’t say as much, but the gear ratios would likely be tweakable for different applications as well.
+The company doesn’t say as much, but the gear ratios would likely be tweakable for different applications as well.

-The transmission also offers a significant range increase – which may be one of the biggest draws for automakers.
-ZF says their two-speed unit extends range by up to five percent compared to a one-speed transmission.
+The transmission also offers a significant range increase, which may be one of the biggest draws for automakers.
+ZF says its two-speed unit extends range by up to five percent compared to a one-speed transmission.

-With the electric future imminent, it’s easy to think that all of the answers to automobile powertrains have been solved: the EVs of the future will use electric motors with a single-speed gearbox and electricity will be stored by a Lithium-ion battery pack.
+With electric’s future on the precipice of achieving critical mass, it’s easy to think that all of the answers to automobile powertrains have been solved: the EVs of the future will use electric motors with a single-speed gearbox and electricity will be stored by a Lithium-ion battery pack.

-However, every part of the electric vehicle powertrain will be subject to constant research, development, and advancement, just like the combustion engine powertrain that has been the norm for over 100 years now.
+However, every part of the electric vehicle powertrain will be subject to constant research, development, and advancement, just like the combustion engine powertrain that has been the norm for more than 100 years now.

-Several paradigm shifts occurred over the life the internal combustion engine.
-Engines went from big and heavy with 8, 10, and 12-cylinder engines being the norm to small, lightweight, turbocharged engines reigning supreme.
+Several paradigm shifts occurred over the life of the internal combustion engine.
+Engines went from big and heavy with 8, 10, and 12 cylinders being the norm to small, lightweight, turbocharged engines reigning supreme.

 Manual transmissions were overtaken by automatic transmissions, and the automatic transmissions of yesteryear are slowly being overtaken by new technology like continuously variable transmissions (CVTs) and dual-clutch transmissions (DCTs).

 Electric vehicles will see the same kind of advancements as manufacturers begin putting the full weight of their R&D departments into the technology.
-A new battery chemistry might change the industry overnight and multi-speed transmissions might become favored for performance and efficiency benefits.
-At the same time, multi-speed transmissions in electric vehicles might never catch on – leaving the original Tesla Roadster and the Porsche Taycan as interesting footnotes in EV history.
+A new battery chemistry might change the industry overnight and multispeed transmissions might become favored for performance and efficiency benefits.
+At the same time, multispeed transmissions in electric vehicles might never catch on—leaving the original Tesla Roadster and Porsche Taycan as interesting footnotes in EV history.
 There’s no way to predict exactly how EV tech will develop.